marc-jones/phd_thesis/content/03_winter/02_global.md

 As flowering in Tapidor is dependent on experiencing a period of cold, the plant potentially has an increased ability to sense its environment relative to a spring variety.
 This expansion in sensory ability could be mediated through the expression of additional genes in the winter variety relative to the spring variety.
 To investigate this, the overlap between the expressed *B.\ napus* genes in each variety was calculated.
-In the leaf, 4% to 6% of genes exhibit spring specific expression, whereas 8% to 9% show winter specific expression (Figure \ref{figure:3xx:varietyvenn}).
+In the leaf, 4% to 6% of genes exhibit spring-specific expression, whereas 8% to 9% show winter-specific expression (Figure \ref{figure:3xx:varietyvenn}).
-The bias towards Tapidor increases when floral genes are considered; there are 43% more Tapidor specific genes than Westar when all *B.\ napus* genes are considered (Figure \ref{figure:3xx:varietyvenn}a), 53% when only *B.\ napus* homologues of Arabidopsis genes are considered (Figure \ref{figure:3xx:varietyvenn}b), and 88% when *B.\ napus* floral genes are considered (Figure \ref{figure:3xx:varietyvenn}c).
+The bias towards Tapidor increases when floral genes are considered; there are 43% more Tapidor-specific genes than Westar-specific when all *B.\ napus* genes are considered (Figure \ref{figure:3xx:varietyvenn}a), 53% when only *B.\ napus* homologues of Arabidopsis genes are considered (Figure \ref{figure:3xx:varietyvenn}b), and 88% when *B.\ napus* floral genes are considered (Figure \ref{figure:3xx:varietyvenn}c).
-This bias was not observed to the same extent in the apex, where all *B.\ napus* genes and *B.\ napus* genes with identified Arabidopsis homologues only showed 2% and 3%, respectively, more Tapidor specific genes relative to Westar, with 12% more among floral genes.
+This bias was not observed to the same extent in the apex, where all *B.\ napus* genes and *B.\ napus* genes with identified Arabidopsis homologues only showed 2% and 3%, respectively, more Tapidor-specific genes relative to Westar, with 12% more among floral genes.
-There therefore seems to be a consistent bias, across all gene subsets considered, towards Tapidor having more variety specific genes expressed in the leaf.
+There therefore seems to be a consistent bias, across all gene subsets considered, towards Tapidor having more variety-specific genes expressed in the leaf.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/tap_vs_wes_exp_all.pdf}